 Not only is God able to sustain our faith, He has to and does!
-Only in recognizing our own dependence on the Faithful God can we find rest from anxieties about the assurance of our salvation.
+We find rest from anxiety about the assurance of our salvation by recognizing our own dependence on the Faithful God.
 Do not fall victim to the lies of the evil one; use these truths as a comfort and balm to your soul in the midst of any doubts or trials you face.